 - Intersection by Frank Swanson.
 Frank created this stone piece specifically for Kimmer Plaza located in the City of Lone Tree with the intention of it lasting hundreds of years.
 He designed its pieces of presumably interlocking pieces to stimulate questions from those visiting the park.
 It reflects his sculpting of stone at surgical precision to demonstrate ingenuity.

-Call for Public Permanent Art at the new Recreation Complex
+Permanent Public Art at the new Recreation Complex

-Currently, the South Suburban Park and Recreation Public Art Committee (SSPAC) is requesting proposals from artists in Colorado and its surrounding states interested in creating public two or three dimensional artwork for display on an interior wall in the future Recreation Complex in Littleton, Colorado.
-Artists may only apply on Café.
-Please view the call.
-For information about this call, please contact Lynne Wachter. firstname.lastname@example.org
+The South Suburban Park and Recreation Public Art Committee (SSPAC) has selected finalists from an array of artists in Colorado and its surrounding states who expressed interested in creating public two or three-dimensional artwork for display on an interior wall in the future Recreation Complex in Littleton, Colorado.
+Artists applied on Café.

 South Suburban Public Art Committee Temporary Exhibition Processes